awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  With `DeregisterDBProxyTargets` and `RegisterDBProxyTargets`, you change which RDS DB instance or Aurora DB cluster the proxy is associated with through its target group\.
 Currently, each proxy can connect to one RDS DB instance or Aurora DB cluster\.
 The target group tracks the connection details for all the RDS DB instances in a Multi\-AZ configuration, or all the DB instances in an Aurora cluster\.

-### Adding a New Database User<a name="rds-proxy-new-db-user"></a>
+### Adding a new database user<a name="rds-proxy-new-db-user"></a>

  In some cases, you might add a new database user to an RDS DB instance or Aurora cluster that's associated with a proxy\.
 If so, add or repurpose a Secrets Manager secret to store the credentials for that user\.
 To do this, choose one of the following options:
-+  Create a new Secrets Manager secret, using the procedure described in [Setting Up Database Credentials in AWS Secrets Manager](#rds-proxy-secrets-arns)\.
++  Create a new Secrets Manager secret, using the procedure described in [Setting up database credentials in AWS Secrets Manager](#rds-proxy-secrets-arns)\.
 +  Update the IAM role to give RDS Proxy access to the new Secrets Manager secret\.
 To do so, update the resources section of the IAM role policy\.
 +  If the new user takes the place of an existing one, update the credentials stored in the proxy's Secrets Manager secret for the existing user\.

-### Changing the Password for a Database User<a name="rds-proxy-changing-db-user-password"></a>
+### Changing the password for a database user<a name="rds-proxy-changing-db-user-password"></a>

  In some cases, you might change the password for a database user in an RDS DB instance or Aurora cluster that's associated with a proxy\.
 If so, update the corresponding Secrets Manager secret with the new password\.

-### Controlling Connection Limits and Timeouts<a name="rds-proxy-connection-limits"></a>
+### Controlling connection limits and timeouts<a name="rds-proxy-connection-limits"></a>

  RDS Proxy uses the `max_connections` setting for your RDS DB instance or Aurora DB cluster\.
 This setting represents the overall upper limit on the connections that the proxy can open at any one time\.
 In Aurora clusters and RDS Multi\-AZ configurations, the `max_connections` value that the proxy uses is the one for the Aurora primary instance or the RDS writer instance\.

- To set this value for your RDS DB instance or Aurora DB cluster, follow the procedures in [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+ To set this value for your RDS DB instance or Aurora DB cluster, follow the procedures in [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
 These procedures demonstrate how to associate a parameter group with your database and edit the `max_connections` value in the parameter group\.

  The proxy setting for maximum connections represents a percentage of the `max_connections` value for the database that's associated with the proxy\.
 If you have multiple applications all using the same database, you can effectively divide their connection quotas by using a proxy for each application with a specific percentage of `max_connections`\.
 If you do so, ensure that the percentages add up to 100 or less for all proxies associated with the same database\.

  RDS Proxy periodically disconnects idle connections and returns them to the connection pool\.
 You can adjust this timeout interval\.
 Doing so helps your applications to deal with stale resources, especially if the application mistakenly leaves a connection open while holding important database resources\.

-### Managing and Monitoring Connection Pooling<a name="rds-proxy-connection-pooling-tuning"></a>
+### Managing and monitoring connection pooling<a name="rds-proxy-connection-pooling-tuning"></a>

- As described in [Connection Pooling](#rds-proxy-connection-pooling), connection pooling is a crucial RDS Proxy feature\.
+ As described in [Connection pooling](#rds-proxy-connection-pooling), connection pooling is a crucial RDS Proxy feature\.
 Following, you can learn how to make the most efficient use of connection pooling and transaction\-level connection reuse \(multiplexing\)\.

  Because the connection pool is managed by RDS Proxy, you can monitor it and adjust connection limits and timeout intervals without changing your application code\.